Mum smiles at me more and plays with me. I sleep in a nice clean cot.

 It is a well-resourced program that provides therapeutic assessments, individualised family action plans and flexible supports using a home visiting model for up to 12 months.

-In the Southern Metropolitan Region, Connections staff will work closely with the family and you may also meet staff from QEC, Take Two or Finding Solutions (these agencies are different in each region).
+In the Southern Metropolitan Region, Uniting staff will work closely with the family and you may also meet staff from QEC, Take Two or Finding Solutions (these agencies are different in each region).

 Generally families are visited by QEC staff twice a week, in their own home and are offered parenting support and education tailored to their needs.